 My name is Giulia Evolvi and I am a scholar in religion and media.
 Here below something about me.
 And here’s my CV: Giulia Evolvi CV

 My passions are traveling, living in various places, and learning new languages.
-There are so many places I want to work in and so many things I want to do, that sometimes it’s difficult to decide.
-Therefore, I now have two jobs in two different countries, just to make sure I’m never bored: by day, I’m a Lecturer in media&communication in Rotterdam, the Netherlands, at Erasmus University (yes, it’s exactly the same guy who gave the name to the exchange program you did at 21 and you barely remember about, but was wonderful).
-By night (and during a couple of days per week) I’m a Research Associate at the Centrum für Religionswissenshaftliche Studien (CERES) and I manage the Religion and Materiality Focus Group for the Käte Hamburger Kolleg project at Ruhr University, in Bochum, Germany.
-Bochum has also been my home for the past three years, and its post-industrial brutalist grey beauty made me decide to call it “Mordor” (a term more and more people are actually using to describe it, and this makes me feel very proud).
+I am a Lecturer in media&communication in Rotterdam, the Netherlands, at Erasmus University (yes, it’s exactly the same guy who gave the name to the exchange program you did when you were 21 and you barely remember, but was wonderful).
+I used to be a Research Associate at the Centrum für Religionswissenshaftliche Studien (CERES) and I managed the Religion and Materiality Focus Group for the Käte Hamburger Kolleg project at Ruhr University, in Bochum, Germany.
+Saying goodbye to Bochum has been made somewhat easier by its brutalist grey beauty and its striking resemblance to Mordor (a term more and more people are actually using to describe the city thank to me, and this makes me feel very proud).

 Before the Netherlands/ Germany, I lived all my life in very beautiful places.
 I was born in Como, in northern Italy, famous among Americans for the vacation home of George Clooney.
 I moved from the charming lake on the Alps to Venice for my BA in Asian Language and Culture.
 Being a student in Venice is a unique experience and the city got a special place in my heart for its canals, its antique beauty, and the history you can breathe in every calle (a little less for its frequent and unpredictable flooding).
 I lived there for five years, doing also an MA in Religious Studies at the University of Padua, which is one of the oldest universities in the world.
 It is in Padua that I started developing my interest for religion and media, writing a dissertation on the marketing of religion.